 She was however born and raised in Lagos, Lagos state where she had her primary education at Yaba Model Primary School.
 She later attended St Mary’s Grammar school, Iwo and Ilesha Grammar School, Ilesha, both in Osun state.

-In this online interview with Church Times, Bose who is obviously an introvert and also taciturn bares her mind on her life and journey with Pastor Adelaja, Nigerian born Ukrainian pastor who leads one of the largest Church in Europe.
+In this online interview with Church Times, Bose who is obviously an introvert and also taciturn bares her mind on her life and journey with Pastor Adelaja, Nigerian born Ukrainian pastor who leads one of the largest Churches in Europe.
 Below are excerpts:

 Your husband became born again six months before he travelled to Ukraine.
 You went to Ukraine years later.
 What was your own experience of salvation?